microsoft/vscode-jupyter-powertoys/README.md

 For help and questions about using this project, please start a Discussion on our [GitHub Discussions page](https://github.com/microsoft/vscode-jupyter-powertoys/discussions).

 For those interested in contributing to the code of this project please see the [contributing guide](https://github.com/microsoft/vscode-jupyter-powertoys/blob/main/CONTRIBUTING.md).

+These are experimental features, so support for help and bug fixing regarding them may be limited.

 ## Trademarks